 One of the best ways to improve our musicianship is to listen to our favorite tunes and try to play them correctly.
-Nowadays tons of ear training apps are available, but nothing can beat the old-fashioned way to practice along with our preferred artists.
+Nowadays tons of ear training apps and many guitar learning software are available, but nothing can beat the old-fashioned way to practice along with our preferred artists.

 Here's an epitomizing example: Frank Zappa hired an 18 years old Steve Vai after the Guitar God sent Mr. Zappa a recording with some of his music transcribed perfectly (and with an additional version played at double speed, but this is another story).
 Reproducing such complex music undoubtedly helped Steve Vai develop his incredible skills.